DZVI

-DZVI (105.5 FM), broadcasting as 105.5 Radyo Natin is a radio station owned by the MBC Media Group and operated by the municipal affiliate LM Broadcast and Advertising.
+DZVI (105.5 FM), broadcasting as Radyo Natin 105.5 is a radio station owned by the MBC Media Group and operated by the municipal affiliate LM Broadcast and Advertising.
 The station is located along Maharlika Highway, Brgy.
 San Felipe, Padre Garcia, Batangas.

 Station history

 2000-2014: Dual affiliation and inactivity

 Radyo Natin Padre Garcia was established in 2000 on 105.3 FM.
 At that time, it was also an affiliate of the Philippine branch of the Faith Broadcasting Network, heavily carrying religious programs during Radyo Natin's clearance for local programming and preempting the latter, except during news of utmost importance.

 The station was noted for occasional lengthy disclaimers from FBN disassociating its religious content from that of MBC's and American broadcasters who were already fluent with Filipino providing its program stingers and sermonettes.

 In 2009, the station moved to 105.5 FM to make way for the Tayabas-based Radio City.

 Due to lack of funding and frequency conflicts, the station close down by mid-2014.
 The frequency alternated between distant feeds from Calapan and Angeles City, Pampanga during the interregnum.

 Notably, DZRH's Henry Uri was the station's newscaster under this timeframe, with his tenure lasting from 2000 until his promotion to the main network in 2002.